A Guide to Small Business Marketing

-Marketing your small business does not need to be complicated to be effective.
-You will need a strategy and plan that is intuitive to your product offering.
+Marketing your small business can be simple to be effective.
+You will need a strategy and plan intuitive to your product offering.
 Chances are, you already have some ideas.

-When marketing your small business, start by considering the rfour P’s (product, price, place, and promotion).
+When marketing your small business, consider the 4 P’s (product, price, place, and promotion).
 How will potential customers find your brand?
 When they do, how will they experience it?
 Implementing the right marketing strategies for your small business can help you thrive in the future.

+Promotion: What, if any, messaging have you done to convey its value?

-This guide will illustrate each step using the example of Terracotta, a fictional small ceramics business based in London.
+This guide will illustrate each step using the example of Terracotta, a fictional small ceramics business based in Jaipur.

 Consider your small business from a stranger’s perspective.
 Conduct initial research to determine your core audience, value proposition, and competition.
 Identify your brand needs by asking the following questions: